Wash & Go Routine for High-Porosity, High-Volume, Coarse-Textured 3A-3C Curls (WGR17-20)

 — Step 4c: Define -

-To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of Curl Defining Flaxseed Gel Cream (This is the C in the LOC method.) to define and lightly hold curls.
+To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of A WHOLE SNACK Curl Defining Custard Gel (This is the C in the LOC method.) to define and lightly hold curls.
 Press and squeeze into wet hair from mid-shaft to ends.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 — Step 4d: Hold

-For medium hold that lasts for several days apply Curl Defining Custard Gel.
+For medium hold that lasts for several days apply LOW-KEY JELLY Curl Defining Medium Hold Gel.
 Start at the ends, then work your way up.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 Ensure the set of your wash and go by air-drying, diffusing, heat-drying using a hooded dryer, plopping, or banding your hair.